Locking Down Science Gateways with Landlock and Seccomp: Abstract

 \section{Abstract}

 The most recent Linux kernels have a new feature for securing applications: Landlock.
-Like Seccomp before it, Landlock makes it possible for a running process to give up access to resources.
-For applications running as Science Gateways, network access is required while starting up MPI, but for the sake of security, it should be taken away prior to the reading of user-supplied parameter files.
-We explore the usefulness of Landlock by modifying and locking down three mature scientific codes: The Einstein Toolkit (a code that studies the dynamics of relativistic astrophysics, e.g. neutron star collisions), Octo-Tiger (a code for studying the dynamics of non-relativistic astrophysics, e.g. white dwarfs), and FUKA (an initial data solver for relativistic codes).
-Finally, we implement a fully-functioning FUKA science gateway that relies on Landlock (instead of user authentication) for security.
+Like Seccomp before it, Landlock makes it possible for a running process to selectively relinquish access to certain system resources including network and filesystem access.
+Rather than being a proper successor to Seccomp, Landlock has different and somewhat complementary capabilities.
+In this paper, we will evaluate the applicability of using a combination of Landlock and Seccomp (Landlock/Seccomp) in the setting of securing science gateways---codes which need to parse and act upon user-supplied and often unsanitized input.
+We will explore three case studies in adding Landlock/Seccomp to mature scientific codes: Einstein Toolkit (a code that studies the dynamics of relativistic astrophysics, e.g. neutron star collisions), Octo-Tiger (a code for studying the dynamics of non-relativistic astrophysics, e.g. white dwarfs), and FUKA (an initial data solver for relativistic codes).
+Finally, we will discuss the implementation of a fully-featured FUKA science gateway designed around Landlock/Seccomp as its primary security mechanism without any user authentication needed.